-Council has considered the key values contained within the Rating Policy Differential Rates (s.6.33) March 2016 released by the Department of Local Government and Communities, being:
+The key values contained within the Department of Local Government Sport and Cultural Industries Rating Policy Differential Rates (s.6.33) March 2016 are as follows, being:

 Objectivity

 The predominant use of land should determine the basis for an objective assessment of relevant criteria.
 External parties should be able to understand how and why a determination was made.